Centers of Gravity Calculator

 Intro

-In section Parameters & Constraints - subsection Transport rates you set transport rates to differentiate between customer and supplier transport.
+In section Parameters & Constraints - Transport rates you set transport rates to differentiate between customer and supplier transport.
 You may also adjust the cost curve that expresses how much - relatively - more expensive smaller shipments (LTL-like transport) are compared to larger shipments (FTL-like transport).

 Transport costs curve